therealsphinx/support.balsamiq.com/content/desktop/commandline.md

     parent: desktop
 weight: 150
 ---
-Mockups for Desktop can be registered and unregistered via the command line with the following commands:
+Mockups 3 for Desktop can be registered and unregistered via the command line with the following commands:

+## Installing and Uninstalling

+To install Mockups 3 for Dekstop to the Program Files directory, use the following command.
+You can change the target directory to the directory of your choosing by replacing "C:\Program Files (x86)" with your chosen directory.

+`Balsamiq_Mockups_3.exe -silent -desktopShortcut -programMenu -location "C:\Program files (x86)" -allowDownload`

+To uninstall Mockups 3 for Desktop, use the following steps.

+`Open an elevated Command Prompt
+Type "wmic" (without the quotes)
+Type "product where name=”Balsamiq Mockups 3” call uninstall /nointeractive" (without the quotes)`

-## Commands
+## Registering and Unregistering

+To register Mockups 3 for Desktop, use the following command.

-`Balsamiq Mockups register organizationName serialKey`
+`"C:\Program Files (x86)\Balsamiq Mockups 3.exe" register LICENSENAME LICENSEKEY`

-_Registers Balsamiq Mockups with the provided serial key info_
+To unregister Mockups 3 for Desktop, use the following command.

-`Balsamiq Mockups unregister`
+`"C:\Program Files (x86)\Balsamiq Mockups 3.exe" unregister`

-_Unregisters Mockups from this computer_

 ## Additional Resources